Adjusting to a new sleep position takes time, but it is possible.

 all these factors are important keys to sleep health.
 But do you know how to get the best sleep position?

-When it comes to sleep positions, there are stomach sleepers, back sleepers and side sleepers and a hundred different variations in between.
-While some sleep positions are healthier for your body and more comfortable than others, it is important to spend time researching to determine what sleep position is best for you in order for you to get the best sleep throughout the night.
+When it comes to sleep positions, there are stomach sleepers, back sleepers, side sleepers, and a hundred different variations in between.
+While some sleep positions are healthier for your body and more comfortable than others, it is important to spend time researching to determine what is the sleep position for you in order for you to get the best sleep throughout the night.

 How do sleeping positions affect your body?

 Most sleep-related pain, whether it is pain in your neck, back, shoulders, head, or legs, can be traced back to the spine’s position.
 It is key to keep your spine aligned in a comfortable position throughout the night.
 Sleeping on your stomach places a strain on both your back and spine since a majority of your weight is located in the middle of your body.
 This can also cause significant neck pain if you’re turning your head one way or another in order to breathe.
 Those of you who suffer from heavy snoring should stay away from sleeping on your back and focus instead on lying on your left or right side.

 How to change your sleep position?

 Changing your sleeping position can be challenging at first, but well worth the effort for a healthier body and a good night’s sleep.
 Most of the time people who suffer from sleep position issues have been stuck snoozing on their mattress in the same sleeping position for many years, making it a difficult habit to break.
 Remember practice makes perfect.
 Whatever change in the position you are trying to make, you need to sleep that way every night until it sticks.